10 hot tips for professional drivers in 2023

 In summer, especially in hot weather, do not forget about the appropriate tire pressure.
-At high temperatures, the tires become softer, their contact surface increases, and they wear out faster.
+The tires become softer at high temperatures, their contact surface increases, and they wear out faster.
 If the pressure is too low, the tire becomes soft.
 Then it can overheat and crack or catch fire.
 Therefore, before starting the route, check the tire pressure and inspect them for possible damage.
 Additionally, at least once every two weeks, the driver must check the tire pressure in the "cold" form (including the spare wheel).

 9. The correct response to the blowout.

 If, despite all precautions, the tyre ruptures, it is necessary to remain calm and start braking as soon as possible.
 It doesn't have to be harsh.
 The braking of the vehicle should be carried out gradually.
 Unlike the rear tire, damage to the driven axle tire is often noticeably faster.
-The car is harder to drive – if it blows to the right, the puncture on the right if the left – then on the left side.
-Also in this situation as soon as possible stop (braking gradually) to make a check.
+The car is harder to move – if it blows to the right, the puncture on the right if the left – then on the left side.
+In this situation, as soon as possible, stop (braking gradually) to make a check.